leotrs/math_cics/README.md

     are invariant under this `rel`?
   - How difficult is it to determine that two CICS are equivalent using this `rel`?

+Note: some of the concepts used here to organize the list (e.g. invariant and relation) can be interpreted in terms of symmetry.
+For a study of symmetry in network science, see [ref](https://arxiv.org/abs/1006.3923).

 # The List